 According to the Harvard Business Review, “close work friendships boost employee satisfaction by 50%.”
 Working remotely can leave employees feeling disconnected from their colleagues.
 To overcome these feelings of isolation from the workplace, leadership should maintain a supportive environment and company culture.

 In order to boost employee morale, leaders can leverage video or messaging platforms to host virtual happy hours, games, and competitions.
 These events may also feature prizes – such as gift cards to support local businesses – for the winners.
 Challenges may include employees sending memes, GIFs, or pictures of pets, children, home work spaces, screenshots of video meetings with teams, and special projects.
 For example, our team has hosted a PowerPoint slide creation contest, a Wikipedia challenge to navigate from one page to another, and the opportunity to share favorite books.

 Organizations should aim to shape an engaging remote environment during periods of increased telework to ensure more satisfied and productive employees.
 Rather than viewing remote work as an impediment to engagement, organizations can leverage it as an opportunity to create a sustainable company culture that can overcome any challenge.

-To learn more about the Washington Business Dynamics Strategic Communications practice, visit our service page here.
+Please visit our service page to learn more about Washington Business Dynamics Strategic Communications practice.

 Washington Business Dynamics (WBD) is a veteran-owned management consulting firm specializing in acquisition, strategic advisory, and international development.
 We work with our clients as partners to achieve institutional change, enhance operational performance and build sustainable processes that deliver exceptional results.
 From our headquarters in Washington D.C. to cities around the world, our experienced team delivers strategic insights by understanding where our clients want to go, and the best way to get there.
 Our mission is simple: help our clients make better decisions.